qiaoguanren/TrafficGamer/README.md

 ## Acknowledgement

 This work is based on the code repo: [QCNet](https://github.com/ZikangZhou/QCNet).
+We are grateful that this project has provided a solid foundation for our ideas.